Jittor-Image-Models/Jittor-Image-Models/README.md

 ## Contacts
 If you have any questions about our work, please do not hesitate to contact us by emails.

-Yang shen: shenyang_98@njust.edu.cn
+Yang Shen: shenyang_98@njust.edu.cn

 Xu-Hao Sun: sun_xu_hao@163.com

-Xiu-Shen Wei: weixs.gm@gmail.com
+Xiu-Shen Wei(Primary contact): weixs.gm@gmail.com